Before After is a Japanese renovation show featuring the “reformation” of appalling homes.

-You live in this really terrible house.
-It’s not falling apart, but there’s barely enough space for your family and you.
+You live in a seriously terrible house.
+It’s not falling apart but there’s barely enough space for your family and you.
 Every day is one long struggle not to bump against furniture or trip over boxes.

-Every day is also a string of tedious rituals, no thanks to the many inconveniences in the house.
-For example, to have dinner, you need to cook it on the ground floor, then bring it up to the third floor where the dining table is.
-When taking a shower on the second floor, everyone else needs to vacate that floor, for there’s no space to undress in the 1m2 bathroom.
-In short, it’s the kind of inconveniences that doesn’t exactly kill you.
-But in the long run, really wears you down.
+Thoughtless design such as, to have dinner, you need to cook it on the ground floor then bring it up to the third floor where the dining room is.
+Or, when taking a shower on the second floor, everyone else needs to vacate that floor, for there’s no space to undress in the 1m2 bathroom.

-Till, say, half a year ago.
-After endless nagging by friends, you swallowed your pride and you wrote to one of those before-and-after renovation TV programmes.
+Things took a turn for the better, though, a couple of weeks ago.
+After endless nagging by friends, you swallowed your pride and wrote to one of those before-and-after renovation TV programmes.
 Would you believe it?
 Your house was appalling enough to be picked for a makeover.
 The camera crew soon sweeps in.
-Your family and you are filmed in your misery.
+Your family and you are filmed in your misery, unapologetically.
 Then out.
 All of you.
 Ferried to sponsored lodging while acclaimed architects and designers do their magic.
-Two months later, you return with the camera crew.
-And upon entering your house …
+Three weeks later, you return with the camera crew.
+And upon entering your home …

 Smile.
 Smile!
 The camera crew gestures frantically.
 Smile!
 Damn it.
 SMILE!